This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 UK developers will have to continue to pay a “service fee” on in-app payments (currently 25-30%), but Google has agreed to offer a discount of 3% for developers that use an alternative payment system and a discount of 4% to those that will use GPB alongside a third-party provider (the idea being this discount at least compensates for the interchange fees they will pay third parties, giving rival payment systems the ability to be competitive on price).

-Google has promised immediate implementation for non-gaming apps once the CMA accepts the commitments, but for gaming apps the commitments will be implemented on a slower timetable by October 2023.
+Google has promised immediate implementation for non-games apps once the CMA accepts the commitments, but for games apps the commitments will be implemented on a slower timetable by October 2023.

 An easy give for Google?